 Opt for advisors offering a wide range of services, not just asset management

-According to financial advisor Reid, “High-net-worth individuals should have access to a top-notch tax planning team and skilled estate planners and attorneys.”
-She highlights the increased complexity of financial arrangements for wealthy clients, necessitating a variety of legal documents, including prenuptial and postnuptial agreements, wills, trusts, designations of beneficiaries, powers of attorney, and healthcare proxies.
+Jen Reid emphasizes the importance of a coordinated team approach: “High-net-worth individuals should have access to a top-tier tax planning team as well as experienced estate planners and attorneys.”
+She notes that managing substantial wealth often involves preparing a wide range of legal documents, including prenuptial and postnuptial agreements, wills, trusts, beneficiary designations, powers of attorney, and healthcare proxies.

-“It’s crucial to choose an advisor with extensive experience in handling similar financial situations and who is both trustworthy and approachable,” Harding advises.
-“The significance of a positive and productive working relationship cannot be overstated—it’s fundamental to successful financial management.”
+“It’s crucial to choose an advisor with extensive experience in handling similar financial situations—and who is both trustworthy and approachable,” Harding notes.
+“A strong, collaborative relationship is essential to long-term financial success.”

 What do wealth advisors do?